Rinzlo/bevy_lit/README.md

 # `bevy_lit`

 A simple 2D lighting library **designed for Bevy**.
-It provides basic lighting features through the types:

 ## Features

 - Per camera settings to control lighting parameters such as shadow softness and more
 - Multiple light sources including `PointLight2d`, `SpotLight2d` and `TextureLight2d`
-- Primitives to create your own light source using `CustomLight2dPlugin` and `Light2dMaterial`
+- Includes primitives `CustomLight2dPlugin` and `Light2dMaterial` for defining custom light sources
 - Light occlusion through `LightOccluder2d` that can be used along side any `Mesh2d`
+- Terraria like light penetration effect
-- WASM support for WebGPU
+- Web support for WebGPU

 ## Getting started